This post may contain affiliate links.

 In my hunt for clothes similar to LuLaRoe, I visited a ton of different stores but I came up empty-handed.
 Sure, I found leggings.
 But they were either too thin, too loose or too tight around the crotch area, or just not very soft.

-Oh, Amazon, why didn’t I just turn to you in the beginning?
+Oh, Amazon, how I love you.
 You’re always there for me 🙂

 Anyway, I was pretty excited to find leggings that are, in my opinion, exactly the same quality and feel of LuLaRoe but are less than half the price!